Asked By: Christian Miller Date: created: Oct 08 2023

 Gently squish the mango with your hands.
 As a mango ripens, its flesh softens and becomes more pliable, making it easy to squeeze.
 Just like peaches, mangoes will become more pliable as they mature.
 It is getting close to becoming ripe as it begins to change texture from firm to soft.

-You might be interested: How To Ripen Mango After Cut?
+You might be interested: Who Makes Mango Cart Beer?

 What does a perfectly ripe mango look like